breatheco-de/content/src/content/how-to/pandas-data-cleaning.md

 ## Conclusion

 Data cleaning is a very important step before starting to work with a dataset in **data science** or **machine learning**, it ensures that the data has no syntax errors, `None` or `NaN` values, duplicated rows, unnecessary columns, and many more things.
 A dataset can be clean in many ways not just the ones seen in this article, Pandas offers a wide variety of functions that helps us with this process.
-If you want to learn more about pandas in [Python](https://4geeks.com/lesson/intro-to-python) I recommend you to visit the following article which is a [pandas tutorial](https://4geeks.com/interactive-exercise/pandas-exercises-tutorial) where you can find code samples, and video tutorials that will help you to learn and improve your skills in the **Pandas** library.
+If you want to learn more about pandas in [Python](https://4geeks.com/lesson/intro-to-python) I recommend you to visit the following article which is a [pandas tutorial](https://4geeks.com/interactive-exercise/pandas-exercises-tutorial) where you can find coding exercises, and video tutorials that will help you to learn and improve your skills in the **Pandas** library.